matthart97/MatSciCuration_TBV/readme.md

 Novelty detaction
 Curation Report
 Case studies are detailed in this repository.
 Resulting databases will be placed here in addision to their own repositories.

+# **A note from the authors**

+While one can strive for perfection, it's impossible to meet this standard for data curation.
+A accurate database is one that is contunually updated and monitored.
+Mistakes can happen at any stage of the curation process.
+Therefore, we ask that community members point out and make efforts to correct any errors in the databasescreated by this work, should they be found :)